"'Then there was an 'issing sound and a voice said "Minador"'"

 The original Piccadilly Line - from Finsbury Park to Hammersmith - was formed by merging three separate proposals.
 From east to west, these were:

 The District purchased the B&PCR in 1898.
 In 1901 the Yerkes Group took over all three companies before any construction had been started and combined the three proposals into the Great Northern, Piccadilly & Brompton Railway (though in day-to-day use this was quickly abbreviated to the Piccadilly Railway or the Piccadilly Tube).
 The B&PCR route had already been altered by the District at the west end so as to meet the DLD at South Kensington (with a sharp curve), and was now altered at the east end to meet the GN&SR at Holborn.
 The planned DLD route was extended in the west to emerge at Barons Court and was abandoned east of South Kensington once it became clear that the Piccadilly combined with an electrified District could handle the traffic.
-The junction in the eastbound tunnel is still visible at the end of the platform; there was also a separate westbound DLD platform, but this seems to have disappeared during a recent reconstruction of the station.
+The junction in the eastbound tunnel is still visible at the end of the platform; there was also a separate westbound DLD platform, but this appears to have have been converted to a passageway when escalators were added to the station.

 At the eastern end of the line, the GNR considered the territory beyond Finsbury Park their own.
 Therefore when they agreed to hand over the route to Yerkes, they retained ownership of the tube station (under their main-line one) and demanded a veto over any extension northwards.
 Thus Finsbury Park became the terminus of the line and, despite increasing congestion of road traffic, the GNR and their successor the LNER refused consent for any extension for many years (they also did the same to the Great Northern & City Railway, described under the Northern Line).
 Eventually public opinion became strong enough to force the matter, and in the 1930s the line was rapidly extended into the suburbs.

 Also in the 1930s, the District Line was suffering congestion on its city section, which was being fed from the west by no less than 5 branches plus the Circle.
 Therefore the Piccadilly was extended over two of these (to Hounslow and to Uxbridge), giving a second outlet for the traffic.
+(Note that, although the dates of this extension are as shown below, from 1932-02-08 the new Piccadilly Line stock being delivered started running on local services between Acton Town - or possibly South Acton - and both Hounslow and South Harrow.)
 The original layout between the tube mouths (at Barons Court) and Hammersmith had the Piccadilly tracks on the north side of the District; both this section and the tracks westwards to Acton Town were now rearranged, with the Piccadilly Line running between the District tracks.
-West of Acton Town, both lines continued to serve the Hounslow branch (until 1964), but the Rayners Lane branch was totally taken over.
+West of Acton Town, both lines continued to serve the Hounslow branch (until 1964), but the branch to Rayners Lane was totally taken over.
 The District service was withdrawn in two stages, firstly to South Harrow and later - after the formation of London Transport - the rest of the way to Uxbridge (the original powers to run beyond South Harrow applied explicitly to the MDR, and the Yerkes group were unwilling to take the legal risk of running any other trains that way).

 During World War II, the closed station at Down Street was converted into the headquarters of the Railway Executive - the body that controlled all railways during and immediately after the war.
 Walls were built along the platform edges, and the resulting space was converted to offices.
 Access was normally from the surface, but trains could also be stopped to allow people in and out of the driver's cab.
 Brompton Road was also converted and used for London Anti-Aircraft Control; later it was a Territorial Army training centre and may have been used by the Auxiliary Fire Service.